joannailling/ToDoList/README.md

 visible when the on-screen keyboard is active.

-I have spent a significant amount of time working to implement the completion dates feature and am having a difficult time getting it to perform as expected.
+I have spent a significant amount of time working to implement the completion dates feature and am having a few issues getting it to perform as expected.
 I think I have all the parts but am not sure how to stitch them together at a high level.
 I will continue to work on this but want to make sure that the admissions team is aware that I have spent many hours working on this feature.
 I would like to add documentation to the Codepath guides to help other developers with using DatePickerDialog once I figure it out.
+I will add issues to the project to detail.

 ## License